Cahlil-Togonon/drinks_object_detection/README.md

 # Set-up
 1) Fork and clone this git repository.
 2) run `pip install -r requirements.txt`.
-Note that this repository only requires `Torch`, `Torchvision`, and `gdown`.
-Download Torch and Torchvision with cuda-enabled if possible.
+Install Torch and Torchvision with cuda-enabled if possible.

 # Drinks Dataset
 The Drinks Dataset is comprised of ~1000 images of at most 3 drinks in various positions.
 The 3 drinks are Summit Water Bottle, Coca-Cola Can, and Del Monte Pineapple Juice.